ecresswell/tauntonfestival/events/music-festival/taunton-junior-young-singer.md

 ### Awards

-The winner will receive a prize of £100 and the Cleeve Cup.
+The winner will receive a prize of £100 and the Cleves Cup.
 There will be a second prize of £50 and a third prize of £25.
 In addition, the adjudicator will have the chance to award ‘highly commended’ status to additional singers at her discretion.

 THE ORGANISERS RESERVE THE RIGHT TO ADJUST THE RULES, SHOULD THIS BE IN THE BEST INTERESTS OF THE COMPETITION.